Stochastic thermodynamics of hidden pumps: Introduction

-Entropy production measures dissipation and is the key quantity to assess the performance of a kinetic process.
+Kinetic networks are a major tool to model physical and chemical systems.
+They consist of rate equations describing the evolution of the occupancy probability of a given state in the network.
+A key quantity to assess the performance of a kinetic process is the entropy production.
 The efficiency of chemical motors or of biochemical processes such as metabolic cycles, replication, transcription, or proofreading, typically achieves its maximum value when the entropy production is minimal.
 Hill, in his classic work \cite{Hill77} on the transduction of free energy in chemical reactions, provided the basic tools to calculate the entropy production of processes modeled by kinetic networks.
 Closely related results were also found by Schnakenberg \cite{Schnakenberg}.
-They showed that the entropy production in a network consists of a sum of positive edge contributions, each expressed as the product of a probability flux across the edge times an edge affinity (or thermodynamic force).
+They showed that the entropy production in a network consists of a sum of positive edge contributions, each expressed as the product of a probability flux across the edge times the edge affinity (or thermodynamic force).
 Their theoretical framework constitutes the basis of stochastic thermodynamics \cite{Sekimoto10, Seifert12Rev, QianPR12a, EspVDBRev2014} which has become central for the study of molecular machines \cite{ParrondoRev02, LacosteMallick07, Seifert11EPJE, Gaspard07JTB}.

 In many applications the observer has only a partial access to the kinetic network.
 Some states are hidden and the resulting description of the system becomes ``coarse grained''.
 The thermodynamic implications of coarse graining is an active field of research \cite{JarzynskiRahav07, ParrondoVDBPRE08, VulpianiSTAT10, EspositoCuetaraGaspard11, EspositoBulnessGasp13, EspoDiana14, SeifertBlickleBechingerPRL12, SeifertSpeckJCP13, AltanerVollmerPRL12, ParrondoHoroSag12, CelaniBoJSTAT14}.
 The coarse grained entropy production is typically lower than the actual one since it misses the positive contribution of the hidden edges.
 This result is true for autonomous systems if the hidden variables are even under time reversal.
 It can be proved in various ways \cite{VandenBroeck07, Esposito12} and remains true even when the coarse grained description is no longer Markovian \cite{ParrondoRoldanPRL10, ParrondoEdgarPRE12, LacosteJCP13}.
 Indications that odd hidden variables do not satisfy this result were analyzed in the context of Langevin equations where velocities were coarse grained \cite{CelaniPRL12, NakayamaPRE13}.